-In Time, Martha Ann Overtland reports that Vietnam’s practice of reproducing noteworthy works was originally carried out to rescue the country’s artistic heritage during wartime.
-The staff, and sometimes the artists themselves, made copies of important artworks in case the museums were bombed.
-The reproductions stayed in Hanoi while the […]
+In Time, Martha Ann Overtland reports that Vietnam’s practice of reproducing noteworthy works was originally carried out to rescue the country’s artistic heritage during wartime. […]

 Tag: The Times